novasamatech/parity-signer/rust/generate_message/readme.md

 `$ cargo run load_metadata -a` to run rpc calls for all networks in `address_book` of the database to fetch current metadata, update the metadata entries in the database if needed, and generate the `load_metadata` messages for all networks; if an error occurs for one of the networks, program informs of that and proceeds to try others.

-`$ cargo run add_network -f -n westend` to generate `add_network` message based on current database.
-Here `westend` refers to title in address book.

-`$ cargo run make -crypto sr25519 -msgtype load_metadata -verifier -file mock_key -payload sign_me_load_metadata_kusamaV9070 -signature -file mock_signature` to create both apng and text files with default names with load_metadata content verified by given verified.
+`$ cargo run make -crypto sr25519 -msgtype load_metadata -verifier -file mock_key -payload sign_me_load_metadata_kusamaV9070 -signature -file mock_signature` to create both apng and text files with default names with load_metadata content verified by given verifier.

-`$ cargo run make -text -crypto sr25519 -msgtype add_network -verifier Alice -payload sign_me_add_network_kusamaV9070` to create text file "verified" by Alice with sr25519 encryption for add_network.

 `$ cargo run make -text -crypto sr25519 -msgtype load_types -verifier -hex 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d -payload sign_me_load_types -signature -hex 0x5a4a03f84a19cf8ebda40e62358c592870691a9cf456138bb4829969d10fe969b0a8d493285c2df73290dfb7e61f870f17b41801197a149ca93654499ea3dafe` to create text file of load_types "verified" by verifier with given hex public key with given signature.